cityofaustin/Residential-Permitting/_projects/deck.md

 There are two ways to sign up for your free 20-minute in-person consultation.

-* Sign up in person at the QLess Kiosk at the Residential Plan Review.&nbsp;
+* Sign up in person at the QLess Kiosk at the Residential Plan Review.
 * Join the line from the comfort of your own home by visiting the QLess website.

 If you choose to sign up remotely on the QLess website, fill out your name and phone number, select Residential, and then select zoning and process questions.
 You will receive a text with your estimated service time.
 Follow the text prompts to receive updates, get out of line, or get help with any questions you may have.